-Let's be honest, brunch is a mainstay for every weekend vacation.
+Let's be honest, brunch is basically an official weekend meal.
 It’s your chance to put down the phones, connect with friends & family, and set the tone for an amazing day.
 Coffee helps, so does a Bloody Mary.

 We did the hard work.
-We loaded up on burritos, pancakes, waffles, and yes, even the mimosas to find some of the best brunch in Overland Park.
+We loaded up on burritos, pancakes, waffles, and yes, some awesome bottomless mimosas to find some of the best brunches in Overland Park.
 No thanks necessary, but please send elastic pants.

-- Snooze - Even though it is right there in the name, don't sleep on this one.
+Even though it is right there in the name, don't sleep on this one.
 Snooze has taken the classic brunch dishes and turned them on their head.
-Sure we have all heard on beer flights, but a pancake flight?
+Sure, we have all heard on beer flights, but a pancake flight?
 Yep, you heard that right.
 Pair that with a brunch cocktail and your morning will be off to a great start.
 This place fills up fast, so make sure to call ahead to get your name on their list.

-- Louie's Wine Dive on 119th - The brunch menu at Louie’s is anything but an afterthought – this wine bar has proved a good brunch starts with good food.
+This wine bar has proved a good brunch starts with good food.
 We love their biscuits & gravy and the rise & shine flatbread.
 Grab an order of Beignets to share with the table – they are as delicious as they are Instagram-worthy.
 They have several flavors of mimosas and an almost-never-ending mimosa option too.

 The word is out.
 Locally-owned Brass Onion's weekend brunch is one of the best in OP.
-Brunch starts at 10am but hold off on any pre-gaming because the options are plentiful.
+Brunch starts at 10 am but hold off on any pre-gaming because the options are plentiful.
 Brunch offerings include Mr. B’s fried chicken, low country biscuits & gravy, and shrimp & grits.
 Plus, there’s a full cocktail menu devoted to brunch including our favorite, The Sunny Side – orange vodka, pear, lemon and prosecco.

-- Strang Hall - Strang Hall is what some would call a foodie paradise.
-Sure you may be used to going to Strang Hall for lunch or dinner, but the brunch options here are top notch.
+Strang Hall is what some would call a foodie paradise.
+Sure, you may be used to going to Strang Hall for lunch or dinner, but the brunch options here are top notch.
 Start your day off right with a chorizo breakfast burrito or go a bit off the beaten path and grab a breakfast banh mi.
-Brunch starts at 10 on Saturday and Sunday, so you can sleep in a bit before grabbing brunch here.
+Brunch starts at 10 am on Saturday and Sunday, so you can sleep in a bit before grabbing brunch here.

 CONTINUE READING THE BEST OF OP BLOG SERIES